aaron-zeile/customer-database/README.md

 # INTRODUCTION
 This program is a small, customizable customer database with a few different functions to help utilize it.
 I wrote this program entirely from scratch on Ubuntu for my C language class at UCSC!
 It uses a hash table to store the customers in the database.
 Each customer's personal information is stored within a linked list.
+# FILES
+I included a make file, aptly titled "Makefile" in this repository to help compile the program quickly.
+The executable will be called "businessdb," so, after compiling the code, the user would type "./businessdb" to run the program.
+The file "businessdb.c" contains the main function for the program; "businessdb_lib.h" is the header file for the function declarations and "businessdb.c" is the file containing the bodies for each of these functions.
+# COMMAND PROMPT
-When the program starts, it will simply prompt the user to type a command.
-Next, I'll offer a brief description of the program's command functionalities.
+By default, the program will prompt the user to input a command.
+Next, I will offer a brief description of each of these commands.
 # list
 The first command is **list**.
 Typing "list" will display the entire current state of the database, customer by customer.
 # add